 What to do there: This is a functioning movie theatre so if you’re in Amsterdam for a while it’s worth seeing what movies they’re showing.
 And if you’re not a movie buff, you should still visit and take in the architecture.
 The architect combined lots of different styles when he made this building, and it’s truly an amazing mix to see and take pictures in front of.

 #20 – OT301

 Why it’s so awesome: Chances are that you’ve never seen anything like the alternative music scene in Amsterdam.
 This is a city that prides itself on being different from everyone else, and that’s definitely reflected in the music at this venue.
-Run by volunteers, this is the best place to hear some of Amsterdam’s up and coming musical talent.
-And the location is actually a legal squat, which makes it al the more interesting and unusual.
+Run by volunteers, this is the best place to hear some of Amsterdam’s up-and-coming musical talent.
+And the location is actually a legal squat, which makes it all the more interesting and unusual.

 Why it’s so awesome: In a city full of quirky places, this is probably one of the strangest.
 It’s a tiny museum in Jordaan and is dedicated to fluorescent art.
 Well, it’s actually dedicated to a mix of art, science, and geology.
 This might sound a little strange, but the displays explore minerals, art and stones that glow under ultraviolet light in a way that’s both beautiful and fascinating.
 It’s so fascinating that you won’t even notice that you’re learning at the same time!

 What to do there: You need to book ahead to get into this museum but it’s worth taking the time.
 Not only are the displays beautiful, but they’re also interactive.
 So while you’re there, make sure you take in all the lights and colours and also go the extra step and become a part of the artwork!